-To develop customer-focused, scientifically validated program monitors for the documentation of quality performance and outcome measures in laboratories, health care delivery systems, and accreditation programs; and to educate pathologists and the greater health care community about laboratory quality and outcome measures.
+To develop customer-focused, scientifically validated program monitors for documenting quality performance and outcome measures in laboratories, health care delivery systems, and accreditation programs; and to educate pathologists and the larger health care community about laboratory quality and outcome measures.

 |Time Commitment Requirements|

 |Number of face-to-face meetings||3|

 |Length of meetings||2 meetings last 1.5 days.
 1 meeting lasts 2 days.|

 |Meeting locations||Two meetings usually less than 50 miles from an airport.
 The 2 meetings take place in Chicago.|